The-Learning-Agency/RATER/README.md

 * The model weight files are too large for GitHub but can be accessed via this share link: [model files](https://the-learning-agency-lab.files.com/f/bc3541abe9e0c257).
 The file locations, as provided by the model developers, are:

-  Baseline Algorithm - the model files in the share link were stored in the Training directory, alongside config.pth and deberta_large_025.yml
+  Baseline Algorithm - the model files in the share link were stored in the Training directory, alongside `config.pth` and `deberta_large_025.yml`

-  1st Place Algorithm - the model files in the share link should be stored in a folder called 'models' alongside the scripts and src directories.
-See the included README.
+  1st Place Algorithm - the model files in the share link should be stored in a folder called `models` alongside the `scripts` and `src` directories.

 ---